ipfs/specs/src/http-gateways/subdomain-gateway.md

 ### Wildcard TLS certificates

-Wildcard TLS certificates should be set for `*.ipfs.example.net` and `*.ipns.example.net` if a subdomain gateway is to be exposed on the public internet.
+Wildcard TLS certificates SHOULD be set for `*.ipfs.example.net` and `*.ipns.example.net` if a subdomain gateway is to be exposed on the public internet.

-If TLS termination takes place outside of gateway implementation, then setting [`X-Forwarded-Proto`](#x-forwarded-proto-request-header) at a reverse HTTP proxy can be used for preserving `https` protocol.
+If TLS termination takes place outside of gateway implementation, then setting [`X-Forwarded-Proto`](#x-forwarded-proto-request-header) at a reverse HTTP proxy is RECOMMENDED for preserving `https` protocol.

 ### Public Suffix List and eTLD enforcement